meows/racket/functions.md

 3. Do the sequence of values for the car's distance have a constant or changing velocity or acceleration?

-4. Write a function called `meters` to represent this table, and let it take _seconds passed_ `s` for input, and let it output the same sequence of values as _meters away_.
+4. Write a function called `meters` which could generate the same sequence as the table, and let it take _seconds passed_ `s` for input, and let it output the same sequence of values as _meters away_.

+   `meters(s) = distance traveled in meters due to seconds traveled`

 ## Abstract Mastery